 Imagine you work for a homeless shelter and have ten beds available, but fifteen clients walk through your door.
 What do you do with the additional five people looking for a place to lay their heads?
 Ideally, you could check a community database and point people to the nearest shelter with a bed available.
-However, if the shelters in your area track bed availability using spreadsheets (and perhaps update summary information into the state mandated Homeless Management Information System at the end of the month) there is no way to know which shelters have beds available unless you call each one.
+However, if the shelters in your area track bed availability using spreadsheets (and perhaps update summary information into the state-mandated Homeless Management Information System at the end of the month) there is no way to know which shelters have beds available unless you call each one.

 Take it a step further: Evidence-based best practices indicate that people need far more than a bed to break out of the cycle of poverty.
-Your shelter may provide some of these services, but likely doesn’t specialize in all of them.
+Your shelter may provide some needed services, but likely doesn’t specialize in all of them.
 Where do you send your clients to get the additional help they need?
-Access to a community database would enable you to browse nearby service providers, check their availability, and (with your clients’ permission) share client background information to eliminate the need for the referral agency to capture information that you have already collected.
+Access to a community database would enable you to browse nearby service providers, check their availability, and (with your clients’ permission) share client background information to eliminate the need for the referral agency to capture the information you have already collected.

 How do we get there?

 Nonprofits then need to successfully execute technology projects to develop and adopt new solutions internally.
 During this process, nonprofits should hold open discussions in their communities on what data to share and what data to keep private.
-Once this foundation has been laid, the vision for an open community database can become a practical reality.
+Once they have laid this foundation, the vision for an open community database can become a practical reality.

 Photo by Claudio Schwarz.